|

 "Sport truck" brings more fun to trucks.

-trailers to vehicles for the handicapped
+New ideas for everything from large trailers to vehicles for the handicapped |

 The Japan Auto-Body Industries Association (JABIA) sponsors the "Joint Exhibit of Commercial Vehicle Bodies" that occupies about half the space in the Center Hall.
 The booth is designed to feel like Main Street in the evening, complete with street lights.
 Some 15 member companies have come together for the exhibit, including Nippon Fruehauf and Tokyu Car.